ilijamt/terraform-provider-awx/docs/resources/instance_group.md

 - `credential` (Number) Credential
 - `is_container_group` (Boolean) Indicates whether instances in this group are containerized.Containerized groups have a designated Openshift or Kubernetes cluster.
+- `max_concurrent_jobs` (Number) Maximum number of concurrent jobs to run on a group.
+When set to zero, no maximum is enforced.
+- `max_forks` (Number) Maximum number of forks to execute concurrently on a group.
+When set to zero, no maximum is enforced.
 - `pod_spec_override` (String) Pod spec override
 - `policy_instance_list` (String) List of exact-match Instances that will be assigned to this group
 - `policy_instance_minimum` (Number) Static minimum number of Instances that will be automatically assign to this group when new instances come online.